 The new Superb looks stunning with those sharp lines, and the design language is similar to that of the new Octavia.
 Thanks to the designer Jozef Kabaň.
-In fact it does look like a larger Octavia, and i’m one of them who gets confused from a distance.
+In fact, it does look like a larger Octavia, and I’m one of them who gets confused from a distance.
 Only from few angles of course.
-The lights has been inspired by Bohemian crystal glass.
-Words wont make justice to those beautiful lights.
+The lights have been inspired by Bohemian crystal glass.
+Words won’t make justice to those beautiful lights.
 You gotta see it to believe it.
 The upcoming new Rapid will follow the same design language.
 The new Superb is offered in two trims.
 Style and L&K (Laurin & Klement).

-The entry variant Style itself is loaded with plethora of features and what i got behind the wheel is the L&K one.
-Features like 17″ alloy wheels, chrome garnishings, Panoramic electric sunroof, 12 way electrically adjustable driver’s seat, 6.5″ infotainment system, climate control, and on the safety front what i love is, most of the features like Adaptive Front Lighting system, ABS, EBD, Brake Assist, ESC, Hill hold control, Traction Control, Electronic Diff lock, and 8 Airbags are standard.
-What you get in L&K variant is more.
+The entry variant Style itself is loaded with a plethora of features and what I got behind the wheel is the L&K one.
+Features like 17-inch alloy wheels, chrome garnishings, Panoramic electric sunroof, 12-way electrically adjustable driver’s seat, 6.5-inch infotainment system, climate control, and on the safety front what I love is, most of the features like Adaptive Front Lighting system, ABS with EBD, Brake Assist, ESC, Hill hold control, Traction Control, Electronic Diff lock, and 8 airbags are standard.
+What you get in the L&K variant is more.
 And more.
-You get Piano black touches, stone beige perforated leather upholstery, ambient lighting, 12 way electrically adjustable passenger’s seat, air conditioned front seats, 12 speaker Canton sound system, 3 zone climate control, warning indicators on rear doors, virtual boot release pedal and electrically controllable tailgate, tyre pressure monitoring system, drive mode select and a whole lot more.
+You get Piano black touches, stone beige perforated leather upholstery, ambient lighting, 12-way electrically adjustable passenger’s seat, air conditioned front seats, 12-speaker Canton sound system, 3-zone climate control, warning indicators on rear doors, virtual boot release pedal and electrically controllable tailgate, tyre pressure monitoring system, drive mode select and a whole lot more.

-Do watch the video embedded above and subscribe to our YouTube channel if you haven’t already!
+Do watch the video embedded above and subscribe to my YouTube channel if you haven’t already!